GeertLitjens/academic-kickstart/content/cv/skills.md

   icon = "github"
   icon_pack = "fab"
   name = "Git/Github"
   description = "All software and algorithms I develop are under version control.
-Nowadays we make extensive use of Git and Github for source code management."
+Nowadays, we make extensive use of Git and Github for source code management."

 [[feature]]
   icon = "microscope"
   icon_pack = "fas"
   name = "Pathology"
   description = "Since 2014 my research has focused on challenges in diagnostic pathology.
-This has helped me attain knowledge on pathologist's workflows in many application, with emphasis on those in oncology."
+This has helped me attain knowledge on pathologist's workflows in many applications, with emphasis on those in oncology."

 [[feature]]
   icon = "x-ray"